oasisprotocol/docs/docs/dapp/sapphire/authentication.md

 :::

-However, if the Sapphire wrapper has been attached to a signer then subsequent view calls via `eth_call` will request that the user signs them (e.g. a MetaMask popup), these are called **signed queries** meaning `msg.sender` will be set to the signing account and can be used for authentication or to implement access control.
+However, if the Sapphire wrapper has been attached to a signer then subsequent view calls via `eth_call` will request that the user sign them (e.g. a MetaMask popup), these are called **signed queries** meaning `msg.sender` will be set to the signing account and can be used for authentication or to implement access control.
 This may add friction to the end-user experience and can result